Balancer Pool Token Implementation

 Composability

 As BPTs adhere to the ERC20 standard, they can seamlessly integrate as pool tokens in other pools.
-For instance, the BPT of a boosted pool comprising DAI, USDC, and USDT can be paired with tokens from new projects.
+For instance, the BPT of an ERC4626 pool comprising wrapped versions of DAI, USDC, and USDT can be paired with tokens from new projects.
 This composability ensures the maintenance of deep and capital-efficient stable liquidity, while simultaneously creating efficient swap paths for the project token.